lowRISC/opentitan/doc/ug/fpga/quick_start_fpga.md

 1. Make sure the device is formatted as FAT32.
 If not, format it to FAT32.
 1. Mount the device by running the following commands:
     ```bash
-    mkdir -p /mnt/OT-SD  # Can be other name
+    mkdir -p /mnt/OT-SD  # Can be a different name
     mount -t vfat /dev/mmcblk0p1 /mnt/OT-SD  # Change according to mount/dev name
     ```
 1. Remove all files from the microSD.
-It must contain a single bit file.
+By the end of the process, it must contain a single bit file.
 1. Copy the required bit file to the micorSD.

 ### Loading FPGA Image From microSD